The Four Domains: Inclusion & Diversity

 Diversity without inclusion is like inviting someone to a party but not letting them dance.
 True inclusion means that all voices are not only present but welcomed, respected, and considered.
 It’s about making space for difference, and ensuring that everyone feels like they belong - regardless of background, identity, or perspective.

 In the context of psychological safety, Inclusion & Diversity isn’t just a value.
-It’s a measurable behavior.
-When people feel included, they are more likely to contribute ideas, challenge assumptions, and help the team grow.
-When they don’t, they disengage, withdraw, or stay silent.
+It's a measurable aspect of team behavior.

 What the Score Means

-In the Psychological Safety Index, the Inclusion & Diversity domain captures whether team members feel equally respected, involved, and valued for who they are and what they bring.
+In the Psychological Safety Index, the Inclusion & Diversity domain captures the extent to which team members report that individuals are equally respected, involved, and valued for who they are and what they contribute.

 A high score suggests:

-• Different perspectives are welcomed and integrated into decision-making
+• Different perspectives are welcomed and considered in decision-making

 A low score might reflect:

-• Lack of representation in leadership or decision-making roles
+• Limited representation in leadership or key decision-making roles

 Global Benchmarks

 Globally, Inclusion & Diversity scores tend to vary more than other domains.
-Teams with high psychological safety often have strong scores here, but many showed a wide variance in their results.
-Even in high-performing organizations, there can be pockets where people feel excluded or undervalued.
+Teams with strong overall psychological safety often score well in this domain, but results frequently show significant variation.
+Even in high-performing organizations, there can be pockets where team members indicate that certain individuals are excluded or not fully valued.

-Benchmarking your team against the global average is helpful, but it’s even more important to ask: “Who might not feel fully included here, and why?”
+Benchmarking your team against the global average is useful, but even more important is asking: “Whose perspectives might not be included here, and what could be contributing to that?”

 Key Mindsets and Behaviors